-FAR AI is hiring research engineers to help with AI safety projects in reinforcement learning, natural language processing, and adversarial robustness.
+FAR AI is seeking applications from research engineers looking to contribute to AI safety projects in reinforcement learning, natural language processing, and adversarial robustness.

 About the Role

-You will collaborate closely with Adam, Scott and other research scientists inside and outside of FAR.
+You will collaborate closely with research advisers and research scientists inside and outside of FAR.
 As a research engineer, you will develop scalable implementations of machine learning algorithms and use them to run scientific experiments.
 You will be involved in the write-up of results and credited as an author in submissions to peer-reviewed venues (e.g. NeurIPS, ICLR, JMLR).

 While each of our projects is unique, your role will generally have: